• Skip to main content

 1. Preheat oven to 350F or 180C.

-3. In food processor place: flour, powdered sugar, diced butter, 1 egg yolk, a pinch of salt.
-Process until like sand.
-While processing adds the ice water a tablespoon at a time until a dough forms.
+3. Place flour, powdered sugar, diced butter, 1 egg yolk, and a pinch of salt in a food processor—process until like sand.
+While processing, add the ice water to a tablespoon until a dough forms.

-5. In the same food processor bowl (no need to wash) place: crumbled Panela cheese, cream, sugar, 4 egg yolks, and cornstarch.
-Process until a smooth, 1-2 minute.
+5. In the same food processor bowl (no need to wash), place crumbled Panela cheese, cream, sugar, 4 egg yolks, and cornstarch.
+Process until smooth, 1-2 minutes.

 6. Beat the 5 egg whites with a pinch of salt until soft peaks form.